 Packard Twin Six Engine

-In 1915 Woodrow Wilson was half way through his first term as president of the United States, "Typhoid Mary" started an epidemic, Houdini escaped from a straight jacket for the first time, the U.S. Senate rejected a proposal to give women the right to vote, Alexander Graham Bell made the first long-distance phone call to Thomas Watson, Babe Ruth hit his first home run, the first stop sign appeared in Detroit and the Packard brothers produced one of the first V-8 engine for use in an automobile, known as the "Twin Six".
+In 1915 Woodrow Wilson was half way through his first term as president of the United States, "Typhoid Mary" started an epidemic, Houdini escaped from a straight jacket for the first time, the U.S. Senate rejected a proposal to give women the right to vote, Alexander Graham Bell made the first long-distance phone call to Thomas Watson, Babe Ruth hit his first home run, the first stop sign appeared in Detroit and the Packard brothers produced one of the first V-8 engines for use in an automobile, known as the "Twin Six".

 James and William Packard were college graduates and successful businessmen who owned the Packard Electric Company in 1898 when James decided to go into the automotive business.
 He talked William and a friend, George Weiss, to invest $3,000 each and after several attempts to build a quality vehicle the Packard Motor Car Company came to be in 1901.
 Quality was to be their trademark and when their 1903 "Model K" failed to meet that standard they bought them all back to be destroyed.

 1920 Packard Twin Six